Residence Theatre

 The Residence Theatre (in German: Residenztheater) or New Residence Theatre (Neues Residenztheater) of the Residence in Munich was built from 1950 to 1951 by Karl Hocheder.
-The renovation of 1981 by Alexander von Branca removed the decoration which had been done in the typical style of the early 1950s.
+A renovation of 1981 by Alexander von Branca removed the decoration which had been done in the typical style of the early 1950s.

 History

 Elector of Bavaria Maximilian III Joseph ordered in 1751 to construct a new theatre outside the palace after a fire in the St. George's Hall of the Residence which had served as before as a theatre room.
 This theatre was also destroyed during World War II and replaced by the New Residence Theatre.
 Since the decoration of the Old Residence Theatre had been rescued, it was moved into a wing of the Residence and re-opened as Cuvilliés Theatre (Old Residence Theatre).

 The New Residence Theatre houses the Bavarian State Theatre (Bavarian Staatsschauspiel), one of the most important German language theatres in the world.